Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/KNX-AI-Sidebar.md

 - It is BETA: review the generated nodes before you deploy.
 - Node ids and wiring are rebuilt automatically, and KNX/Hue config references point to your existing config nodes.
-- Works with any configured LLM provider (OpenAI-compatible, Anthropic/Claude, or Ollama).
+- Works with any configured LLM provider (OpenAI-compatible, Anthropic/Claude, Ollama, or Bionic LM Studio).

 ## First guided workflow